Iron Triggers Free Radical Activity

 Iron induced free radical activity, also called oxidative stress

 As a chemical component of heme in hemoglobin iron is capable of carrying oxygen throughout the body.
 Behaving in this way, iron is a lifesaver.
 However, “free” or unbound iron can contribute to the development of free radicals (FR).

 Free radicals (FR) are normal byproducts of human metabolism as oxygen is utilized.
 FRs are atoms or a group of atoms that have at least one unpaired electron.
 More stable and less reactive chemical structures as a rule have their electrons all paired to one another.
 Since this is not the case with free radicals, FRs are constantly on the hunt for that additional electron and are highly reactive with other chemicals in the body.

 Antioxidants protect the body from free radical damage.
 An antioxidant donates or gives up the sought after electron to a free radical and renders it harmless.
 Our bodies contain antioxidants obtained from fresh fruits and vegetables in our diets.
-When our diets these foods or are high in fats and sugars especially in the presence of too much iron, we can have increased of free radical activity.
+When our diets are high in animal fats and processed foods high in sugar especially in the presence of too much iron, we can have increased of free radical activity.

 Lien Ai Pham-Huy, Hua He, Chuong Pham-Huy Free Radicals, Antioxidants in Disease and Health International Journal of Biomedical Science vol. 4 no. 2 June 2008